Is any sugar better than another? Just want a list of sugars best to worst?

 - Avoid if at all possible: Regular refined non-organic white table sugar or brown sugar (see above about GMOs) – refined sugars have no nutrients left in them at all…

 - Avoid these for sure because not only do these have no nutrients, they also could be harmful: high fructose corn syrup, agave nectar, xylitol, erythritol, artificial sugars like Splenda/Aspartame, Nutrasweet, etc. – it’s better to use small amounts of real sweeteners above than to use these fake sugars that are highly processed and void of nutrients, PLUS some of these are dangerous — click the links to read more about each.

 What I’ve learned — some specifics:

 - I haven’t had much luck with Stevia, so I’m afraid to experiment more.
 Please comment and tell us what you like it in.
-Update: I love it in this sparkling lemonade punch, but honestly beverages are all that I've found that it's okay in.
+Update: I love it in this sparkling lemonade punch, but honestly, beverages are all that I've found that it tastes okay in.